ZTV2-DevTeam/frontend/docs/API_CLIENT_DOCUMENTATION.md

 ## Overview

-The API client provides a complete TypeScript interface to the ZTV2 Backend API with:
+The API client provides a complete TypeScript interface to the FTV Backend API with:
 - Full type safety with TypeScript interfaces
 - Automatic JWT token management
 - Built-in error handling